tfpf/graph-plot/README.md

 # Notes

 ### Custom Fonts
-It is possible to use a font of your choice in the plot.
+Matplotlib allows using fonts of your choice in the plot.
 For instance, I have set this program up to use Cochineal.
 If you don't have this font installed, Matplotlib will fall back to the default fonts and issue a warning.
 (Functionality remains unaffected.)
 I highly recommend using a good custom